Not so sweet after all

 As you may know, there are only 3 types of macro nutrients (that’s categories of calorie-providing food constituents.
 Micro nutrients are the vitamins, minerals, etc.).
 The categories are (1) Protein (e.g. meat); (2) Fat (e.g. corn oil – by the way, I’m not a fan of that particular oil.
 Read why ) and (3) Carbohydrate .
 Grains (e.g. brown rice), fruit (e.g. apples) and vegetables (e.g. asparagus) are examples of foods that are mainly carbohydrate or carbs.
 After all the vitamins, minerals, plant antioxidants and fiber have been refined out of a carbohydrate, what is left is sugar (or its close cousin, starch).

 Sugar doesn’t need to be digested like the more complex carbs in vegetables and whole grains and so it’s absorbed into the system almost immediately.
+Read this authoritative Harvard article on sugar.
 There is sugar in fruits (e.g. the reason an orange is sweet) and too much of even that natural fruit sugar can upset your system.
 However, for the purpose of this article, I’m going to focus first on refined sugar—e.g. cane sugar, beet sugar, granulated sugar, table sugar and corn syrup.
 Brown sugar?
 That’s just white sugar with a touch of molasses added back.
 Raw sugar?
 They saved time by not taking the molasses out to begin with—better but just by a thin hair.